openfaas/openfaas.github.io/_posts/2023-07-04-build-a-multi-tenant-functions-platform.md

 * decrease the cold-start latency by having fast access to images
 * increase security continually scan and monitor images for exploits and vulnerabilities
-* reduce the complexity of managing the many non-standard adn complex approaches for registry authentication
+* reduce the complexity of managing the many non-standard and complex approaches for registry authentication
 * reduce costs by having images pulled from a registry operated in the same network or region as the OpenFaaS cluster

 ## The Function Builder